InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/open-source-trumps-innersource.md

 ## Solutions

-* Corporate governance mandates that internally developed components are to be evaluated before open-source component are selected.
+* Corporate governance mandates that internally developed components are to be evaluated before open source component are selected.
 * Make it easier to find relevant InnerSource components (see [InnerSource Portal](../2-structured/innersource-portal.md)).
-* Assign maintainers to make sure proper open-source processes are being followed within the leading repos.
+* Assign maintainers to make sure proper open source processes are being followed within the leading repos.
 * Increase the attractiveness of InnerSource components by providing “value add” services for them, such as automated CI/CD services, IaaS/PaaS, NPM organization/server linkages, ChatOps, etc.

 ## Resulting Context

-* Developers select the best component regardless of whether it is open-source or internally developed (InnerSource).
+* Developers select the best component regardless of whether it is open source or internally developed (InnerSource).
 They do so with full knowledge of the InnerSource component, its capabilities, and reasons why it is recommended.
 * By doing so, InnerSource components end up being more widely and consistently used within the company.

 ## Known Instances